What is the first thing that shows the age of your boat?

 Treat them as such.

-How Is Your Pontoon Carpet Attached To The Boat Deck?
+How Is Your Carpet Attached To The Deck?

-Here is another tidbit that should be covered in your owner’s manual.
-In one word: Glue.
-In most cases, your pontoon carpet will be glued to your deck.
+Here is another tidbit that your owner’s manual covers.
+It’s glue.
+In most cases, your pontoon carpet is glued to your deck.

 - Is your pontoon carpet glue water-resistant?